The Board of Trustees

 The Rev. John P. Leach (ex-officio - clergy)

 The Rev. John P. Leach is the Rector of the Church of the Holy Apostles, Episcopal.
 Prior to his arrival at Holy Apostles, Father Leach served as Vicar and then Rector of Church of the Annunciation in Cordova, TN.
 Prior to entering seminary, John was the Director of Youth Ministry at Church of the Holy Communion in Memphis and also served as the Diocesan Youth Coordinator.
 John holds a B.B.A. from Millsaps College and a Master in Divinity from Virginia Theological Seminary.
 He is currently a candidate for the Doctor in Ministry degree from Virginia Theological Seminary.
-In addition to his service to the church and school, Father Leach serves on the Advisory Board of Fairhaven Treatment Center.
+In addition to his service to the church and school, Father Leach serves on the Advisory Board of Fairhaven Treatment Center and is a participant in Leadership Collierville.

 Sheryl A. Jackson